openstack-archive/congress/doc/source/codeoverview.rst

 4. Policy engines
 ====================
 The congress/policy_engines directory contains implementations and wrappers for policy engines.
-At the time of writing, there is only 1 policy engine in this
+At the time of writing, there are 2 policy engines in this
-directory: the domain-agnostic policy engine.
+directory: the domain-agnostic policy engine (agnostic.py) and the skeleton of a policy engine specialized for VM-placement (vm_placement.py).
+We detail only the domain-agnostic policy engine.

 4.1 Domain-agnostic policy engine
 -----------------------------------